 The main profession of the people around the area is Agriculture, where they grow different kind’s herbs for own livelihood and take care of Goats and grow them to sell in the market to generate the income sources.
 Also, Thakur Baba Temple is situated in the Southeast corner of the Lake and Local people believe that the god Thakur shot an arrow to open the passage of the lake reducing the damage caused by flooding.

 As, RARA Lakes has been a popular destination with a rough route in Western Nepal for trekkers, the cultural and scenery of the glimpsed on the way is quite different from the others part of Nepal.
-You can find the lake surrounded by Rara National Park with pine, spruce and juniper forest.
+You can find the lake surrounded by Rara National Park with pine, spruce, and juniper forest.
 The view of snow-capped Himalayan peaks enhances the attraction of trekkers.
-The trek commences by taking flight with flight to Jumla (over an hour flight from Kathmandu) or from nearer Nepalgunj.
+The trek commences by taking flight to Jumla (over an hour flight from Kathmandu) or from nearer Nepalgunj.

 Day 1: Arrived Kathmandu, transfer to Kathmandu

 Day 2: Flight Kathmandu – Nepalgunj

 Day 8: Trek to Rara Lake (3040m)

 Day 10: Trek to Ghorasingha (3190m)

 Day 14: Flight Jumla – Nepalgunj – Kathmandu